-Nuclear fission is a nuclear phenomena in which a heavy nucleus breaks up into two nucleus of almost equal masses (usually in 5:7 ratio) after colliding with a slow neutron.
-This breaking up of heavy nucleus occurs after absorbing the energy of that slow neutron.
+Nuclear fission is a nuclear phenomenon in which a heavy nucleus breaks up into two nuclei of almost equal masses (usually in 5:7 ratio) after colliding with a slow neutron.
+This breaking up of a heavy nucleus occurs after absorbing the energy of that slow neutron.

 Properties of Nuclear fission reaction

-- Heavy nucleus breaks into two nucleus of almost equal masses.
+- A heavy nucleus breaks into two nuclei of almost equal masses.

-- Nuclear fission has the uses in producing atom bomb.
+- Nuclear fission has uses in producing atom bombs.